 There’s a reason why so many humans seek the companionship of dogs — they’re just so funny!
 And having an extra source of entertainment for days out on the trail is always welcome.

 But there are also a few negatives to taking your dog backpacking and hiking.
 No matter how much you love your puppy pal, there are times when having him around doesn’t always make sense.

 Some dogs will be able to carry their own food and water in a doggie backpack, but others aren’t strong enough to do this, or they simply don’t like it.
 So either you have to carry an extra heavy pack, or forego taking those few extra layers you need for yourself.
 Neither option is ideal.

 2You can’t ask them their opinion on things!

-When big decisions need to be made when out in the wild, like should I eat this berry, or should we go North or South, your dog won’t be able to give you his opinion.
+When big decisions need to be made out in the wild, like should I eat this berry, or should we go North or South, your dog won’t be able to help you out.
 If you’ve managed to train your dog on these essential communication skills then please tell us how!

 3You can’t hike everywhere with your pup